 My continuing independent studies focus on different types of dream processing through study of my own dreams and others’.
-I have gained great knowledge via publications by dream workers such as Jeremy Taylor, Gayle Delaney, Scott Sparrow, Tallulah Lyons & Wendy Pannier, Kelly Bulkeley, Patricia Bulkley, Chris Sowton, Robert Moss, Kirsten Backstrom, and IASD.
-Integrating diverse materials into dreamwork helps me be available to a wide variety of people’s experiences.
-I love learning from authors of psychology, neuroplasticity, cosmology, spirituality, literature, and business.
-A current favourite resource is Shrink Rap Radio with Dr. Dave Van Nuys.
+I have gained great knowledge from publications by dream workers, psychologists, psychoanalysts, and psychiatrists including Jeremy Taylor, Gayle Delaney, Scott Sparrow, Tallulah Lyons & Wendy Pannier, Kelly Bulkeley, Patricia Bulkley, Chris Sowton, Robert Moss, Kirsten Backstrom, Bessel van der Kolk, Donald Kalsched, Allan Abbass, and the IASD.
+My training and work as a teacher, and the integration of diverse materials into dreamwork help me be available to a wide variety of people’s experiences and acquisition styles.
+I love learning from authors of psychology, trauma-informed care, neuroplasticity, spirituality, literature, economics, and business.

 My studies and experiences in voice, movement, theatre, performance, writing, ritual, and group dynamics have given me access to many diverse modes of perception and expression.
 These expand my abilities and resources in articulating the layers of meaning in dreams.